-From the first day I moved into our place near Oh Nut, I knew I should take a look at a nearby canal:
+From the day I moved into our place near Oh Nut, I knew I should take a look at the nearby canal:

-I had a slim hope that the water-loving reticulated pythons might travel up the canal occasionally.
-So one day I roped my wife and two friends into taking a walk over there.
+I had a slim hope that the water-loving reticulated pythons might travel up the canal occasionally, so one day I roped my wife and two friends into taking a walk over there.
 Really, finding a python on a walk along a canal is extremely unlikely, so I shouldn’t have had any expectations.
-But less than two minutes after we got there my wife exclaimed, “Look Jon!
+But less than two minutes after we got there my wife exclaimed, “Look Jonathan!
 There’s a really cool snake in the tree!”
 And sure enough…our first python.

 I gently took him down from the tree branch to give everyone a closer look.
 It was only about a meter long, a real youngster.
 The snake was a bit ornery (and one of my friends was a bit afraid of snakes), so I did my best demonstration of how to hold a snake appropriately without the snake being hurt or me getting bit.
 It worked out okay.